- University of California, Davis, B.S. Biotechnology- Microbial emphasis. Minor in Comparative Literature

 microbial ecology, microbial ecosystem services, green chemistry, science and society, access to research

-As a graduate student my goal is to obtain the training of a researcher as well as the knowledge and skills to engage different scientific disciplines and build bridges between our local community and academic researchers.
+The reason I sought out a Ph.D. was to obtain the training of a researcher as well as the knowledge and skills to engage different scientific disciplines and build bridges between our local community and academic researchers.

 My research interests are diverse: from patterns and circadian-like rhythms in microbial communities, the use of metagenomics and proteomics to study and analyze microbial communities, and how microbial ecology can contribute to the field of Green Chemistry.